CertiCoq/certicoq/README.md

 # opam repo add coq-core-dev https://coq.inria.fr/opam/core-dev
 # opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev

-  Then to install coq and certicoq's dependencies :
+  Then to install coq and certicoq's dependencies:

-# opam install coq.8.6
+# opam install coq.8.7.1
-# opam pin add coq 8.6
+# opam pin add coq 8.7.1
 # opam install coq-template-coq coq-ext-lib coq-squiggle-eq

+The package currently builds with the `coq-template-coq.8.7.dev` package, `coq-ext-lib.0.9.7` and `coq-squiggle-eq.1.0.3`.

 If you have already installed some package manually, you can choose the --fake keyword for opam to assume that it is installed, e.g.:
 # opam install --fake coq